-The fact that death rates in some elderly age groups have risen in recent years should be of great concern given that the tendency and expectation for many decades has been for the risk of death at most ages, especially older ages, to continue to decline.
-Reasons are multifactorial and include both specific medical innovations, and broader improvements in living conditions such as improved housing and sanitation.
-[15,16] Only a severe and prolonged shock and assault to the factors which contribute to such steady improvements can do much to alter these long-term dynamics[17–19].
-A comparison with economic growth is illustrative.
-Figure 1 shows how per capita GDP (not inflation adjusted) has risen since 1950 in England & Wales, using total annual GDP estimates from the ONS,.
-[20] The line shows the trend of log per capita GDP against time over the period 1950 to 2008 inclusive, which is then extrapolated to 2015.
-Over the period 1950-2008 the statistical fit of this trend line is extremely high (R2 of 0.98) but after 2008 the shaded region, showing the difference between actual and projected per capita GDP, has grown ever larger.
-In 2009 the gap amounted to around £6,800 per person; by 2015 it had grown to more than £13,400 per person.
-Before the 2008 recession, all previous recessions had been followed by one or more years of catch-up, of faster-than-trend growth in per capita GDP.
-Nothing similar occurred after 2008, and instead per capita GDP in 2015 has barely recovered to pre GFC levels.
-Although a similar down shift in the fundamental rate of economic growth has occurred in many rich countries, prompting discussion amongst economists of a ‘secular stagnation’, [21,22] the disparity between current and projected levels in the UK are especially severe.
+The fact that death rates in some elderly age groups have risen in recent years should be of great concern as the tendency and expectation for many decades has been for the risk of death at most ages, especially older ages, to decline.
+Reasons for the previous declines are multifactorial and include both specific medical innovations, and broader improvements in living conditions such as improved housing and sanitation.
+[15,16] Only a severe and prolonged shock and assault to the factors which contribute to such steady improvements could alter these long-term dynamics[17–19].
+Figure 1 shows how per capita GDP (not inflation adjusted) increased between 1950 and 2008 in England & Wales, using annual estimates from ONS.
+[20] The line shows the trend against time to 2008 inclusive, which is then extrapolated to 2015.
+Between 1950-2008, the statistical fit of this trend line is extremely high (R2 = 0.98) but after 2008 the shaded region, showing the difference between actual and projected per capita GDP, has grown ever larger.
+In 2009 the gap amounted to £6,800 per person; by 2015 it had grown to more than £13,400 per person.
+Before 2008, all previous recessions had been followed by one or more years of catch-up growth in per capita GDP.
+Nothing similar occurred after 2008, instead per capita GDP in 2015 has barely recovered to pre-GFC levels.
+Although similar down shift in economic growth occurred in many rich countries, [21,22] the disparity between actual and projected levels in the UK are especially severe.
 Furthermore many other rich countries increased public spending as a proportion of GDP to protect their populations.
 In the UK the government after 2010 cut public spending as a proportion of GDP even as GDP itself fell.

 Figure 1 Per capita GDP against trend, 1950 to 2015;